-- proportional ownership of any person who owns directly or indirectly more than 1% of the remaining shares. - 5.
-Require publication of any transactions between ZCCM-IH and any of its shareholders, including the government.
-This should include the nature of the contractual commitments, the amounts and specific terms of items such as shareholder loans, service agreements, and other forms of compensation. - 6.
-Begin to actively monitor ZCCM-IH, including the flows between the government and ZCCM-IH, as part of the normal budget process and report the net position of the company as part of the budgetary accounts.
+- 5. Require publication of any transactions between ZCCM-IH and any of its shareholders, including the government.
+This should include the nature of the contractual commitments, the amounts and specific terms of items such as shareholder loans, service agreements, and other forms of compensation. - Begin to actively monitor ZCCM-IH, including the flows between the government and ZCCM-IH, as part of the normal budget process and report the net position of the company as part of the budgetary accounts.
 The flows to and from ZCCM-IH can then be evaluated within the overall budget guidelines established by budgetary legislation.